-A classic fatherly way to spend time (and especially on a Sunday), golf might be bane to some but is a quiet and noble pastime to those who know exactly which iron to use when there’s a fierce wind across the links.
-If you feel like treating the Dad in your life to a spot of top-notch golf trip and some stunning accommodation to boot, check out the Regency Mansion.
-It’s no secret that northeast corner of Scotland is a paradise for golf lovers.
-Within a half hour drive of Regency Mansion, there are several golf courses, including the Royal Tarlair at Macduff and the internationally renowned Cruden Bay course!
+A classic fatherly way to spend time (and especially on a Sunday), golf might be a bane to some but is a quiet and noble pastime to those who know exactly which iron to use when there’s a fierce wind across the links.
+If you feel like treating the Dad in your life to a spot of top-notch golf trip and some stunning accommodation to boot, check out the Greystone Lodge.
+It’s no secret that the northeast corner of Scotland is a paradise for golf lovers.
+Within a short drive of Greystone Lodge, there are several golf courses, including the Royal Tarlair at Macduff and the internationally renowned Cruden Bay course!

 For the Dad Who Knows his Beer

 If your Dad enjoys the odd tipple of some classically British nut-brown ale, there’s no better way to treat him on Father’s Day than a tour around a well-known brewery with a couple of well-earned pints at the end!
 Hook Norton Brewery in the Cotswolds offers brewery tours every day except Sunday, and even if the kids aren’t old enough to join in the beer tasting they’re sure to enjoy seeing the brewery’s Shire horses in their stables.
-Ropewalk Cottage is only a short drive away from Hook Norton Brewery and makes for a super-cosy case for you and the family to explore.
+Rissington Hill House & Stables is only a short drive away from Hook Norton Brewery and makes for a super-cosy case for you and the family to explore.

 For the Foodie Dad